 “They’re all very much aware of the crisis caused by overprescribing opioids, and have embraced these recommendations as an effective tool to begin addressing this problem,” says Tommy Lee Harver.
 “These recommendations have tremendous potential for driving continued improvement.
 As detox counseling and pain management strategies improve, patients will use less opiate pain medication.”

-The Michigan-OPEN team has also created a brochure about prescription drug detox centers post-surgery opioid medication use that surgical teams can give to patients.
+The Michigan-OPEN team has also created a brochure of information telling you how to get off pain pills post-surgery opioid medication use that surgical teams can give to patients.

 The addiction rehab website where the recommendations are posted also includes tharapy and talking points about pain killer expectations and medication use to guide care surgery team members.